Camille1992/Projects/README.md

 **Data**: https://www.kaggle.com/ekrembayar/fifa-21-complete-player-dataset?select=fifa21_male2.csv

-## 2. BANK - CREDIT CARD OFFER RISK ANALYSIS - CLASSIFICATION
+## 2. Bank - Credit Card Offer - Risk Analysis - Classification

 ### Background
 You are working as a risk analyst with a bank.
 Apart from the other banking and loan services, the bank also provides credit card services which is a very important source of revenue for the bank.
 The bank wants to understand the demographics and other characteristics of its customers that accept a credit card offer and that do not accept a credit card.